A rustic Fresh Plum Cake is a fabulous dessert option for summer picnics and parties. Serve warm with ice cream!

 We didn’t even bother changing out of our jammies.
 We headed straight for the pantry to assess our options.
 Chocolate chips?
 No. Shredded coconut?
 No. Peanut butter?
 No.

 What was this kitchen coming to???

 All the essential elements for our favorite go-to treats were missing.
 We took a breath, and regrouped.

-We had plums, butter, sugar and flour.
+We had fresh summer plums, butter, sugar and flour.
 A Fresh Plum Cake in the making.
 I could tell we were on our way to greatness.